 - Learn to relieve stress-related nervous tension, chest pain & breathlessness

 - Banish awful panic attacks, prevent their return & start living life to the full!

-Developed over a period of several years by Steve Cottrell, a Consultant Nurse Therapist working for the NHS in Wales, the programme is in daily use in the NHS and has won several national health awards.
+Developed over a period of several years by Steve Cottrell, the programme is in daily use in the NHS and has won several national health awards.

 Read our brochure (750k PDF) to find out more.

 Benefits of the CCBT Programme

 By downloading our interactive workbooks and MP3 files you can choose when you use the programme - to fit in with your daily routine.
 There's no pressure to complete the programme, you can use it as and when you have the time and energy.

 Participants must be over 18, otherwise age is no limit and no computer skills are required - If you're reading this, you can use the programme!